National Air and Space Museum

 Air and Space tops visitors’ to-do list, year in, year out.
 The imposing Tennessee marble modernist block, by Hellmuth, Obata and Kassabaum, incorporates three skylit, double-height galleries, which house missiles, aircraft and space stations.
 In the central Milestones of Flight hall, towering US Pershing-II and Soviet SS-20 nuclear missiles stand next to the popular moon rock station, where visitors can stroke a lunar sample acquired on the 1972 Apollo 17 mission.
 The 1903 Wright Flyer—the first piloted craft to maintain controlled, sustained flight (if only for a few seconds)—and Charles Lindbergh’s Spirit of St Louis are both suspended here.

-The Albert Einstein Planetarium offers half-hour multimedia presentations about stars and outer space; the Langley Theater shows IMAX films on air and space flight.
+The Albert Einstein Planetarium offers half-hour multimedia presentations about stars and outer space; the Lockheed Martin IMAX Theaters shows IMAX films on air and space flight.
 An upgrade involving dual digital projection and surround-sound gives viewers the sensation of speeding through the cosmos.

 The museum’s annex, the Steven F Udvar-Hazy Center, named after its major donor, opened in Chantilly, Virginia, in 2003.
-Its hangar-like halls hold the restored Enola Gay, the B-29 that dropped the first atomic bomb on Japan, and the space shuttle Enterprise, among other large-scale air-related artifacts.
-A shuttle bus service makes a round trip between the two outposts several times a day (tickets cost $15 for the round trip, and you’re strongly advised to book in advance by calling 1-202 633 4629).
-The How Things Fly gallery is a favorite with children.
+Its hangar-like halls hold the restored Enola Gay, the B-29 that dropped the first atomic bomb on Japan, and the space shuttle Discovery, among other large-scale air-related artifacts.

 |Transport:||L’Enfant Plaza Metro|